neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 the parent _cannot_ "shrink-wrap" to its contents without creating a recursive definition.
 Fortunately, block elements stretch the full width (inline size) by default, so an `inline-size` container type usually doesn't cause issues.
-A container type of just `size` **will shrink to zero height** if height is not explicitly set, though.
+A container type of just `size` _will shrink to zero height_ if height is not explicitly set, though.

 [^counter]: CSS counters are how sidenotes (like this one!) are automatically numbered.
 If each `<p>` or `<section>` were declared a container, every sidenote would reset to 1.

 However, when used carefully, some incredible formatting can be achieved.
-For example, my sidenotes (on desktop screens) are evenly aligned to the right margin regardless of their relative position in the body text.
+For example, my sidenotes (on desktop screens) are evenly aligned to the right margin, regardless of their relative position in the body text.

 ## Color Scheme Switcher